phorton1/base-apps-gitMUI/docs/old_notes.md

 --------------------------------------

-The repo list is quickly built when the program is started, including using a cached version of the data from github (descriptons, fork status, etc).
+The repo list is quickly built when the program is started, including using a cached version of the data from gitHub (descriptons, fork status, etc).

 There are certain operations that refresh the list that take significant itme.

 - Scanning all repositories for changes
-- Refreshing the information from github.
+- Refreshing the information from gitHub.
 - Looking for broken links, and other as-yet undetermined utilities

 Particularly, scanning repositories for changes takes 5-15 seconds.